 When medical treatment continues longer than expected, or specific medications are not covered by the Pharmaceutical Benefits Scheme, many Australians turn to crowdfunding.
 Whether you’re in need of help to cover the costs of coronavirus — from medical treatment or being out of work — or another medical condition, crowdfunding for medical expenses has been a successful option for millions of people in need around the world.

-Here’s how others are paying for medical expenses
+Here’s how others are using medical fundraising during coronavirus in Australia

 Around 40 children are diagnosed with the rare childhood cancer, neuroblastoma, in Australia every year.
 When Marko Magic was diagnosed at just 16 months old, his family were made aware of an overseas clinical trial proving effective for children in the United States with the same condition.
 At a cost of $300,000, his family turned to GoFundMe to raise the funds to send Marko overseas for treatment.